Player Protection in Casinos zonder Nederlandse Licentie: Measures and Risks

 Manual Setup of Deposit Limits

-Function of Internal Self-Exclusion
+Function of the Internal Self-Exclusion

-Cooling-Off Periods and Reality Checks
+Cooling-off Periods and Reality Checks

-Legal Grey Area for German Players
+Legal Gray Area for German Players

-Scope of the Interstate Treaty on Gambling
+Scope of the State Treaty on Gambling

-Using the OASIS Ban Abroad
+Use of the OASIS Ban Abroad

 Practical Tips for Responsible Gaming